L-Blondy/up-fetch/README.md

 Each retry option can be a function, providing fine-grained control over the retry policy.

-By default, the retry adapter will retry requests that:
+The default `retry.when` implementation returns `true` for:

--  Return status codes: 408, 409, 425, 429, 500, 502, 503, 504
+-  Response status codes: 408, 409, 425, 429, 500, 502, 503, 504
--  Use HTTP methods: GET, PUT, HEAD, DELETE, OPTIONS, TRACE
+-  Request HTTP methods: GET, PUT, HEAD, DELETE, OPTIONS, TRACE

+The default `retry.times` is `1`

+The default `retry.delay` is `0`

-You can override retry options per request:
+You can override retry options on a per request basis:

 ```ts
 await upfetch('/api/data', {